Sankula99/Olympics_AzureLearning/README.md

-# Olympics_AzureLearning
+# Olympics_AzureETL
-Learning how to use Azure tools to complete the ETL Process on tokyo 2021 olympic data found on kaggle (https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo), such as data storage, data factory and databricks.
+Using Azure ETL tools to create a Data pipeline involvind ETL on tokyo 2021 tokyo olympics data found on kaggle (https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo).
+Tools that are used include Data storages, data factory and databricks.